 Quantum and Carbon Nanomaterials

-NREL has been at the forefront of carbon nanomaterials research for the past two decades.
-These efforts are ongoing and have expanded into a broader effort that includes layered semiconducting materials.
+NREL remains at the forefront of quantum and carbon nanomaterials research, expanding into a broader effort that includes layered semiconducting and thermoelectric materials.

 - Understanding the fundamental properties of quantum and carbon nanomaterials